richgel999/ufo_data/bin/anon_pdf.md

 *   [https://archive.org/details/huntforzeropoint0000cook/mode/1up](https://archive.org/details/huntforzeropoint0000cook/mode/1up)

-Note: NASA BPP was working on five methods of antigravity at this time: (1) inertia change through sudden energy density change, (2) zero-point energy, (3) perturbation of spacetime through electromagnetism and gravity, (4) superluminal quantum tunneling and (5) gravity shielding through use of rapidly spinning superconductors.
+>**_Note_**: NASA BPP was working on five methods of antigravity at this time: (1) inertia change through sudden energy density change, (2) zero-point energy, (3) perturbation of spacetime through electromagnetism and gravity, (4) superluminal quantum tunneling and (5) gravity shielding through use of rapidly spinning superconductors.
 Puthoff claimed No. 3 was the most likely to be fueling the development of a black budget antigravity program at the time.